 As an amateur musician and aspiring singer/songwriter for most of my adult life, self-taught on both the piano and guitar, words cannot begin to describe the immense personal satisfaction in seeing an original song come to life in the studio, and develop into something that people enjoy listening to.
 I didn't get to really experience that until my children talked me into recording a whole album in a professional studio in 2016, at the tender age of 59.
-Now, with the release of my third album in as many years, I've continued my efforts to hone my abilities as a songwriter, musician and vocalist, while bringing it all together with some really talented musicians in the studio.
+Now, having released three albums in as many years, I am focused on single releases while continuing to hone my abilities as a songwriter, musician and vocalist.

 My own musical roots sprouted in the Lower Hudson Valley of New York, when I was in grade school.
 I sang in the school chorus from the 4th thru the 8th grade and took drum lessons in the 4th grade.
 My parents didn’t have the money to buy me a set of drums though so, after playing the bass drum for two years in the school band, I lost interest.
 When I was around eight years-old, I was at a friend’s house and, while waiting for him to finish his dinner, I sat down at the grand piano in their living room.
 There was a music book lying open to a tune I recognized and, though I couldn’t read a stitch of music, I began playing the song.
 My friend’s mother came running in and said, “Wayne, I didn’t t know you played the piano.”
 I said, “Neither did I.” I guess that’s what “playing by ear” means.
 I wouldn’t play piano again until I was given a hand-me-down upright in 1980.
 From there, I set out to master as much Elton John and Billy Joel material as I could.